11th Congress of the Russian Communist Party (Bolsheviks): Background

 During the 11th Congress, Leon Trotsky attacked Sergey Ivanovich Gusev and Mikhail Frunze over Red Army policies, specifically matters of discipline, political doctrine, and relations with the peasantry.
 Trotsky lost the debate, which resulted in a discrediting of civilian critics of the Red Army.
 As a result, civilians were increasingly locked out of military-related resolutions following the 11th Congress.

 The most far-reaching event was the appointment of Joseph Stalin as the party's first General Secretary.
 Bukharin and Rykov were promoted to the Politburo.

-The main organs that been presented in the session, Lenin declared that the retreat—the concessions to private-economic capitalism—has been completed, a link with the peasant economy is being established, the alliance between the working class and the peasantry has been strengthened, and economic achievements are evident.
-He put forward a new task: first, to halt the economic retreat and regroup forces to attack the capitalist elements provided to its limits of tolerance for capitalism in the conditions of the transitional period were established and tested in practice, the expansion of the scope for the development of capitalism in a diversified economy had halt necessary to gradually involve the peasant masses in building socialism on the basis of the wide use of trade and commodity-money relations.
+The main points raised in the session, Lenin declared that the retreat—the concessions to private-economic capitalism—had been completed, a link with the peasant economy was being established, the alliance between the working class and the peasantry had been strengthened, and economic achievements were evident.
+He put forward a new task: first, to halt the economic retreat and regroup forces to attack the capitalist elements, provided that the limits of tolerance for capitalism in the transitional period were established and tested, and the expansion of the scope for the development of capitalism in a diversified economy had to gradually involve the peasant masses in building socialism on the basis of the wide use of trade and commodity-money relations.

-He also pointed out that, every members of the ruling Bolsheviks how to manage and prove that the communists know how to manage the economy better than the capitalists.
-Lenin put forward the slogan "learn to trade" and called on the communists to improve the organization of the management of the national economy and raise culture.
-He sharply criticized arrogance, covering up mistakes and shortcomings; emphasised the need for the correct selection and placement of personnel, the organization of a systematic verification of performance.
+He also pointed out that every member of the Bolsheviks should learn management to create an administration which was more capable than that of the capitalists.
+Lenin put forward the slogan "learn to trade" and called on the communists to improve the organisation and management of the national economy and raise the standard of culture.
+He sharply criticised arrogance, covering up mistakes and shortcomings; he emphasised the need for the correct selection and placement of personnel, the organisation of a systematic verification of performance.

-The congress approved the political and organizational line of the Central Committee and indicated in the resolution that the concessions made to private-economic capitalism have been exhausted and the next task is to regroup the party forces with the aim of launching an offensive against the western elements.
-The resolution cleated out the distinction in the work of party and Soviet bodies, drew attention to the increased role of the All-Russian Central Executive Committee and local Soviets as practical leaders of economic life.
+The congress approved the political and organisational line of the Central Committee and indicated in the resolution that the concessions made to private-economic capitalism have been exhausted and the next task is to regroup the party forces with the aim of launching an offensive against the western elements.
+The resolution cleared up the distinction in the work of the party and soviets, and drew attention to the increased role of the All-Russian Central Executive Committee and local Soviets as practical leaders of economic life.